-The Student National Medical Association (SNMA) Mentor Program is designed to support underrepresented, minority pre-medical students as they pursue their education.
+The Student National Medical Association (SNMA) Mentor Program is designed to support underrepresented and/or minority pre-medical students as they explore a career in medicine.
 The program provides encouragement to future students through relationships with current medical students.

 Mentors encourage and guide the participants, showing them important aspects of life in Medical School, and recommend activities that will help them create a competitive application.
-At the same time, mentees learn about the admissions process, gaining the skills needed for successful matriculation into Medical School.
+Mentees learn about the admissions process, gaining the skills needed for successful matriculation into Medical School.

 This program is an initiative of the Student National Medical Association, University of Minnesota, Twin Cities Chapter.

 Generally, applications are accepted in August or September.
-The program officially begins with an introductory dinner in October, and continues through the commencement dinner in March or April.
-Mentors and mentees will be notified of their pairings prior to the dinner and are expected to contact each other beforehand.
+The program officially begins with an introductory event in September or October, and continues through the commencement event dinner in March or April.
+Mentors and mentees will be notified of their pairings prior to the introductory event and are expected to contact each other beforehand.
 Early discontinuation of the program is strongly discouraged.
 However, if mentor or mentee can no longer participate, the remaining party may be paired with an alternative mentor/mentee.

-Mentee and mentors are expected to individually discuss and set goals for the year at the introductory dinner.
+Mentee and mentors are expected to individually discuss and set goals for the year at the introductory event.
 These goals should include the year’s activities (see below) and a timeframe for completing them.
 At the end of the mentoring year, surveys will be given to evaluate the success of each relationship.
-The relationships that demonstrate exceptional rapport, dedication, and overall quality will be awarded for excellence at the commencement dinner.
+The relationships that demonstrate exceptional rapport, dedication and overall quality will be awarded for excellence at the commencement event.

 Possible mentor-mentee activities are divided into three sub-groups.
 “Required” activities include basic events that all mentees should attend.
 “Encouraged” activities are designed to give mentees a better understanding of medicine.
 And “above-and-beyond” activities help mentees develop an exceptional Medical School application.

 The list below is not to be considered exhaustive.
-Mentors may add other events according to his or her own resources.
+Mentors may add other events according to their own resources.